What Animals Can’t Swim? (5 Examples With Pictures)

 In order to survive in the wild, for many animals, swimming is a crucial ability.
 Living in the water, hunting water animals, or simply escaping the predators by running into the water, water was always an irreplaceable part of every animal’s life.

 Most animals have developed instincts that allow them to swim safely from a young age.
-Yet, there are species, that need to developed their swimming ability by practicing it since birth.
+Yet, there are species, that need to develop their swimming ability by practicing it since birth.

 Still, some do not fit into any of the above, and this is how we got our list of animals that can’t swim.